Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 “Be aware of when the class is taking place, and understand how that timing will impact the students.
 Is it the first period when some kids still have one foot in bed, or the last, when their minds are already fried?
 Always be conscious of the work that needs to be done, but remain sensitive to student needs, and be prepared to engage them in a different way with (relevant) one-off exercises if necessary.”

-One other important tip to keep in mind when writing your lesson plans is that they shouldn’t only make sense to you, but others as well.
+Another important tip to keep in mind when creating lesson plans is that they shouldn’t only make sense to you, but others as well.

 Tip #5: Establish a routine